ecalder6/azure-gaming/README.md

 * Can't stream games because the screen is locked on the VM?

     Use the C:\disconnect.lnk in the VM to close the remote desktop connection.

+* Double clicking on C:\disconnect.lnk does nothing?

+    Right-click on C:\disconnect.lnk and click Properties.
+In Target, change the "1" to "2":
+    ```powershell
+        C:\Windows\System32\tscon.exe 2 /dest:console
+    ```

 * Should I install the audio driver update for Steam?